atom-fm/Atom.Xaml/readme.md

 </ns:Example>
 ```

-And use render() method to lower component to primitives when composing virtual dom.
+Use the render method to lower the component to the primitives when composing virtual dom.

 ```php
 <?php